Graphics Device Interface

 The Graphics Device Interface (GDI) is a legacy component of Microsoft Windows responsible for representing graphical objects and transmitting them to output devices such as monitors and printers.
 It was superseded by DirectDraw API and later Direct2D API.
 Windows apps use Windows API to interact with GDI, for such tasks as drawing lines and curves, rendering fonts, and handling palettes.
 The Windows USER subsystem uses GDI to render such UI elements as window frames and menus.
 Other systems have components that are similar to GDI; for example: Mac OS had QuickDraw, and Linux and Unix have X Window System core protocol.

 GDI's most significant advantages over more direct methods of accessing the hardware are perhaps its scaling capabilities and its abstract representation of target devices.
 Using GDI, it is possible to draw on multiple devices, such as a screen and a printer, and expect proper reproduction in each case.
 This capability is at the center of most "What You See Is What You Get" applications for Microsoft Windows.

 Simple games that do not require fast graphics rendering may use GDI.
 However, GDI is relatively hard to use for advanced animation, lacks a notion for synchronizing with individual video frames in the video card, and lacks hardware rasterization for 3D.
-Modern games usually use DirectX, Vulkan, or OpenGL instead.
+Modern games usually use Direct3D, Vulkan, or OpenGL instead.

 Technical details

-In GDI, a device context (DC) defines the attributes of text and images for the output device, e.g., screen or printer.
+In GDI, a device context (DC) defines the attributes of text and images for the output device, e.g. screen or printer.
 GDI maintains the actual context.
 Generating the output requires a handle to the device context (HDC).
 After generating the output, the handle could be released.

-GDI uses Bresenham's line drawing algorithm to draw aliased lines.
+GDI uses a modified Bresenham's line drawing algorithm to draw aliased lines and curves, that does not round to the nearest integer.

 Version history

 Early versions

 GDI was present in the initial release of Windows.
-MS-DOS programs had manipulated the graphics hardware using software interrupts (sometimes via the Video BIOS) and by manipulating video memory directly.
-Code written in this way expects that it is the only user of the video memory, which was not tenable on a multi-tasked environment, such as Windows.
-The BYTE magazine, in December 1983, discussed Microsoft's plans for a system to output graphics to both printers and monitors with the same code in the forthcoming first release of Windows.
+MS-DOS programs had manipulated the graphics hardware using software interrupts (sometimes via the video BIOS) and by manipulating video memory directly.
+Code written in this way expects that it is the only user of the video memory, which was not tenable in a multitasking environment, such as Windows.
+BYTE magazine, in December 1983, discussed Microsoft's plans for a system to output graphics to both printers and monitors with the same code in the forthcoming first release of Windows.

-On Windows 3.1x and Windows 9x, GDI can use Bit blit features for 2D acceleration, if suitable graphics card driver is installed.
+On Windows 3.1x and Windows 9x, GDI can use bit blit features for 2D acceleration, if a suitable graphics card driver is installed.

+Since Windows NT 4.0, the GDI of Windows NT was running in kernel mode; but since Windows Vista, the DWM runs in user mode.